-In order to be sure, it is best to use a thermometer to check the temperature in the tank before you turn in for the night.
+In order to be sure, it is best to use a thermometer to check the temperature in the

 This infrared thermometer is recommended due to its accuracy and wide temperature range.
 We use it in all our reviews and for measuring the temperatures in our personal reptile tanks.